-Saudi Arabia threatens to make Qatar 'an island'
+Saudi Arabia threatens to make Qatar 'an island' with canal project

 Saudi Arabia is considering building a canal across its border with Qatar, effectively making the peninsular state an island, a Saudi newspaper has claimed.